-- However, in an amusing instance of The Dev Team Thinks of Everything, if you wear the Otacon mask you got in the chapter previous and don't carry any weapons, the guards will pat you down and let you move completely freely, passing you off as a citizen on his way home.
+- However, in an amusing instance of Developers' Foresight, if you wear the Otacon mask you got in the chapter previous and don't carry any weapons, the guards will pat you down and let you move completely freely, passing you off as a citizen on his way home.

 - In Dragon Age II, hallmarks of Meredith's reign as Templar Knight-Commander apparently include curfews and midnight raids on families suspected of sheltering mage relatives.
 It doesn't stop Hawke and co. from going wherever they please, but most of Meredith's methods tend do more damage than they prevent.

 - In The Sims 3, there's a curfew for child and teen sims.
 When their curfew is up, child sims will automatically head home or to the nearest adult family member.
 Teen sims can stay out past curfew and sometimes they even get the desire to do so.
 If they stay out long enough, a police officer will show up to take them home, where they will be scolded by an adult member of their family.
 Teen and child sims are not considered out after curfew if they're accompanied by an adult member of their family.